NicoZweifel/bevy_eidolon/README.md

 Examples include grass, assemblies for foliage/trees and tools to debug them, as well as related systems (scattering, height mapping, obstacles).

+## Scope & Philosophy

+The standard implementation only supports simple colors, shapes, and basic features.

 > [!IMPORTANT]
 > **I don't want this to become a monster material that supports everything.**

-The standard implementation will only ever support simple colors, shapes and basic features.

 However, there is an example on how to use the standard PBR lighting, and I don't mind adding specific examples if the API is a bit more mature.